Aílton (footballer, born 1973): Career

 He returned to Germany on loan to Hamburger SV in January 2006, but broke his jaw in only his second appearance for the club – an away game against Hannover 96 – and missed most of the remaining season.
 He scored three times upon his return.
 As a result, Hamburg did not decide to buy Aílton for a previously agreed sum of €1,750,000.

 Aílton had to return to Beşiktaş where he was still out of favour.
 As a result, he was transferred to Serbian side Red Star Belgrade where he signed on 31 August 2006.
 In the winter break of the 2006–07 season Aílton was loaned out to Grasshopper Club Zürich.
 He managed to score eight goals during his spell in Switzerland.
 Grasshopper announced not to renew Aílton's contract and he was signed by newly promoted Bundesliga side MSV Duisburg in July 2007 on a one-year contract.
 Unfortunately, he didn't meet the expectations at his new club.
 He even showed unprofessional conduct by arriving late from the winter break.
-The contract was cancelled at end of February 2008, he turned to the Ukraine and Austria before than signed with Campinense on 12 March 2009.
+The contract was cancelled at end of February 2008, he turned to Ukraine and Austria, then signed with Campinense on 12 March 2009.
 In the summer of 2009, he signed a contract with Chinese side Chongqing Lifan.
-On 2 December 2009 KFC Uerdingen 05 signed the Brazilian forward until 30 June 2011 but he left on 22 July 2010 for FC Oberneuland.
+On 2 December 2009, KFC Uerdingen 05 signed the Brazilian forward until 30 June 2011 but he left on 22 July 2010 for FC Oberneuland.
 The contract with Oberneuland was terminated in mutual agreement on 4 February 2011.

 He joined sixth division side Hassia Bingen for the 2012–13 season where he scored two goals on debut after being substituted in the 68th minute and helped the club attract a league record 1,300 spectators for the game.